SuperOfficeDocs/superoffice-docs/user-guide/en/user-management/add-associate.md

 * **Former employee**: If a user should no longer have access to SuperOffice, select this option to remove the user plan and login rights of the user.

 * **Primary group**: Select one of the predefined options for group membership in the **Primary group** list box.
 These options are defined in the **Lists** screen.
 The user is granted access to data owned by other users in the same primary group.
 Access rights (e.g. write and delete access) for these data are defined in the [role][3] the user belongs to.
-[Click here for an example](#example).
-See also [Visibility][2] for more information on sharing data with your primary group.
+See [Visibility][2] for more information on sharing data with your primary group.

 * **Other groups**: Click in the **Other groups** field and select which other groups the user should belong to.
 If the list contains many groups, start typing a group name in the search field to filter the list.